Grafik im Flat People Design mit einem Mann, einer Stoppuhr und Münzen.

 What is a good DSO value?

-A good DSO value varies by industry and company size.
-Generally, a value below 45 days is considered good.
-A value above 60 days is often seen as problematic.
+This varies by industry and company size, but generally, a DSO below 45 days is considered good, while values above 60 days can indicate problems.

 How often should DSO be reviewed?